-Proposed § 1.484(f) now provides that the IPEA may establish further written opinions, subject to the conditions specified in § 1.484(d).
-Establishment of additional written opinions by the IPEA is provided for in PCT rule 66.4(a).
+Section 1.484(f) now provides that the IPEA may establish further written opinions, subject to the conditions specified in § 1.484(d).
+Establishment of additional written opinions by the IPEA is provided for in PCT Rule 66.4(a).

-Section 1.484(g) is proposed to be amended as a consequence of the amendment to § 1.484(f).
+Section 1.484(g) is amended as a consequence of the amendment to § 1.484(f).

-Section 1.484(h) is proposed to be amended to provide clarification regarding conducting personal and telephonic interviews with the examiner under the revised system.
+Section 1.484(h) is amended to provide clarification regarding conducting personal and telephonic interviews with the examiner under the revised system.